k-rite/SEM-IV/psycology.md

         - Develop(given by env), Morality, based on reality
         - (like final waking up after snoozing), have to.
         - Event planning behavior
         - Saving Eatables for later

+Nature vs Nurture
+- Nature is genetics
+- Nurture is env